 Facebook and YouTube auto-generate subtitles when you upload a video, but you can edit them to make sure they are accurate.
 Twitter and LinkedIn don’t have this functionality yet but you can download a .srt file of the subtitles generated on YouTube to upload to other channels with your video.

 Don’t forget about Instagram stories!
-Although Instagram doesn’t have this functionality built-in yet, tools like Clipomatic can help.
+You can add captions to stories via the stickers section, using the blue captions button.
+If your account doesn’t have this functionality yet, tools like Clipomatic can help.

 Audio description explains what is happening in a video, so people with vision problems are able to understand it.
 Unfortunately, audio description tools aren’t as widely available as captioning tools and adding additional audio to a video isn’t always possible.
 Try to add a description of what is happening in the video in a threaded tweet or comment.